 Developing performance measures.
 Facilitated by Kim Bohen.

 Prior to the Infants and Toddlers committee, Kim Bohen, Janet Alfano and Gail Ford had a conference call discussing our plans for the committee meeting.
 NHECC has contracted with Kim Bohen to help the NHECC committees develop performance measures.
-Based on our phone discussion, all three determined that the I/T committee needed guidance in focusing our work on a few key strategies.
+Based on our phone discussion, all three determined that the I/T committee needed guidance in focusing our work on a few key strategies before we could get to the work of developing performance measures.
 Being that I/T is a brand new committee, there has been a great deal of discussion and brainstorming around multiple possibilities.
-Kim’s advice would be to guide the group through a process that looked at existing data available (indicators) for measurement and matched the available data (as closely as possible) to some focus areas for the committee to determine if they are useful.
+Kim’s advice was to guide the group through a process that looked at community-wide or “population level” indicators to provide the group with some baseline measures to help us figure out where our committee could have most meaningful impact – i.e. which curves are we seeking to turn in pursuit of our desired result “The City’s most vulnerable families and caregivers have the knowledge and skills to support their children beginning at birth.

 Prior to the meeting we pulled some New Haven specific data sets to use including: